 A degree in Oriental Studies is not a vocational degree, but a wide range of employers appreciate the skills our graduates gain from their studies.
-Careers options exist in finance, the media, commerce, the Civil Service, law, accountancy and the arts.
+Career options exist in finance, the media, commerce, the Civil Service, law, accountancy and the arts.
 Around 30% of Oriental Studies graduates go on to further study.

 Andi, who graduated in 1996 with a BA (OS) in Japanese, is now Director, International Business Development at Ping Identity.
 He says: ‘My first job after graduating was with a small software company in Cambridge.
-I’ve since worked for two software start-ups, as well as much larger companies (though acquisition).
+I’ve since worked for two software start-ups, as well as much larger companies (through acquisition).
 My time at Oxford gave me a good foundation for the varied demands of both small and large companies, and the skills required to handle the constant change and learning required in the software industry.
 I’ve also had the opportunity to do business in Japan on several occasions through my career.’